Our Aim

 What is our understanding of Impact?

-Broader or longer-term changes or effects of a project’s activities, outputs* and outcomes**.
-These effects and changes can have different impact spheres (e.g. societal, social, environmental, political, health, economic, cultural).
+Broader or longer-term changes or effects resulting from a project’s activities.
+These effects and changes can have different impact spheres (e.g. societal, social, environmental, political, health, economic, cultural)*.

 *Adapted from: your project and its outcomes, 2007.
 By Sally Cupitt with Jean Ellis for Charities Evaluation Services.